 Depreciation (exchange rate) A reduction in the external value of a currency.

 Derivative financial

 instrument

-A financial asset that derives its value from an underlying asset, which may be a physical asset such as gold, or a financial asset such as a
+A financial asset that derives its value from an underlying asset, which may be a physical asset such as gold, or a financial asset such as a government

-government bond.
+bond.

 Designated countries Foreign countries from which income may be exempt from South African tax under certain circumstances.
 See also double tax agreement.
 Direct taxes Taxes charged on taxable income or capital of individuals and legal entities.
 Disposable income Total income by households less all taxes and employee contributions.
-Dissaving The excess of current expenditure, including the depreciation of fixed capital, over current income.
-The shortfall is either financed by assets or borrowing.
+Dissaving An excess of current expenditure, including the depreciation of fixed capital, over current income.

-Division of revenue The allocation of funds between the spheres of government, as required by the Constitution.
+Division of revenueThe allocation of funds between spheres of government, as required by the Constitution.
 See also equitable share.